RAMMVIER/Data-Structures-and-Algorithms-in-Python/README.md

 # Data Structure and Algorithm in Python
-Data structures and algorithms in Python
+Data structures and algorithms 101

 ## Data structure